Shiawassee Conservation District Newsletter

 The Shiawassee Conservation District develops a Resource Assessment every five years.
 The assessment evaluates the current condition of Shiawassee County’s natural resources.
 It is completed with input from Shiawassee County residents so that together we can prioritize where our conservation efforts are most needed.

-2016 Shiawassee Conservation District Resource Assessment will be available on-line soon.
+2016 Shiawassee County Resource Assessment

 It is important to learn what nutrients are in your soil, and what nutrients should be added to achieve the best plant growth.
 Having your soil tested, and following the recommendations can protect our streams, lakes, rivers, and groundwater by avoiding runoff of excess fertilizers, and can save money by not applying what is not needed.